 One such device that can be a real pain is your ceiling fan.

-While there are many ways to cool down a room in your home, ceiling fans seem to be a popular choice.
+While there are many ways to cool down a room in your home like using a quiet fan or the best quiet window fan, ceiling fans seem to be a popular choice.

 They are the most efficient and eco-friendly devices to keep cool in the summertime just like the best quiet space heater in the wintertime.